Demystifying the shoulder in yoga and shoulder pain

 It is after the shoulder blades are in place that you would then make any corrections to the arms or shoulder joint itself.
 Not everyone should have the crease of their elbow facing forward in any posture.
 So, try not to make that a thing unless it is specific to that person for a reason.
-This rotation at the shoulder joint can be used to help alleviate the pinching sensation at the top of the shoulder joint if stabilizing the shoulder girdle and repositioning the scapulae has not already achieved that.
+If stabilizing the shoulder girdle and repositioning the scapulae don’t alleviate the pinching sensation at the top of the shoulder joint, then you can use this rotation to help.

 The takeaway here, in my mind, is the order of operations.
 First, use the larger more impactful muscles and structures.
 Then, fine-tune that with the smaller more vulnerable joint only after doing that.